jfifield/sshtunnel/README.md

 6. Enable/disable compression
 7. Quick connect/disconnect from the system tray
 8. Fast and lightweight (multithreaded with a small memory footprint of ~16 MB RAM)
-9. Reliable (automatic reconnection, hanging session prevention)
+9. Reliable (automatic reconnection, session hang prevention)
-10. Multi-platform (it runs on Linux, Windows, and Mac OS)
+10. Multi-platform (it runs on Linux, Windows, and macOS)
 11. Portable/standalone installation, no admin/root access required (runnable from an external disk or USB drive)

 ## Download